 Compute Engine uses OAuth2

 authenticate and authorize access.
 Before you can use

 gcloud compute, you

-must first authorize the Cloud SDK on your behalf to access your project and
+must first authorize the Cloud SDK on your behalf to access your

 acquire an auth token.